How to save $1000 in a Month (No stupid frugality tips)

-That’s because Americans suck at saving money.
-We spend more than we make.
-We’re terrible at deferring our immediate wants and investing for the long term.
-We go into debt.
-And we blame everyone but ourselves.
+Americans suck at saving money.
+We spend more than we make, we go into debt, and we blame everyone but ourselves.

 People want to know how to save money right now

 I read this article, which explained that “As many as 80 percent of Americans are stressed about their personal finances and the economy.”
 I found that astonishing.
-Although people’s behaviors don’t change overnight, nearly everyone I’ve been talking to has been worrying about their money.
+Nearly everyone I’ve been talking to has been worrying about their money.

 I promise: No stupid frugality tips

 I’m not trying to save $1 or even $10 per week, because it’s not worth changing your behavior for that kind of money.
 We’re aiming to save $1,000 in 30 days.
 That’s why this series will not include suggestions like “Start a garden” or “Buy day-old food from bakeries.”
 I certainly won’t tell you to cut your rent or move to a cheaper place, because NOBODY WILL DO IT!
 Does anyone ever follow those tips?
 No, but it sure makes other personal-finance authors feel good about themselves for coming up with a suggestion that theoretically, maybe, somehow could save money for the moron who would do it.
 Not here.

 Overview of how you can save $1,000 this month